gear-foundation/gear-wiki/docs/developing-contracts/executable-functions.md

 ### handle_reply()

-Processing the reply to the message in Gear program is performed using `handle_reply` function.
+Processing the reply to the message in the Gear program is performed using the `handle_reply` function.

 ```rust